 (presentation) and meaning (semantics) of the STEM content.
-Additional Information: Google Chrome and NVDA.
-Checked Chapters 3-17.
-Punctuation in coding is not read and is vital to the syntax of the language.
-H. Assistive technology used can access the content from the STEM tables.
-N/A Additional Information: No tables.
+Additional Information: G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+N/A Additional Information: H. Assistive technology used can access the content from the STEM tables.
+N/A Additional Information: